peteanyaduba/certified-blockchain-developer-hyperledger-fabric/hyperledger-fabric-certificate-authority.md

             -   The transaction certificate

 2. The requirement for a permissioned identity for every user enables ACL-based control over network activity, and guarantees that every transaction is ultimately traceable to a registered user.

+3. This certificate-based control over network membership and actions enable members to restric access to private and confidential channels, applications, and data, by specific user identities.
+    -   By using CA, you limit people as per the permissions granted in the certificate authority
+        -   Therefore, the root cert, enrollment cert and transaction cert are provided by default.
+But we can create our different permission based access.
+        -   Thus we can produce a certificate stating that a particular peer will have access to only one specific channel or a certificate which states that the the specific peer will have access to multiple channels but not all within the Fabric network.